-On February 21, 2018, the Corporation acquired its existing distribution centre, which was previously leased from an entity controlled by the Rossy family, for a total \$39,000, of which \$16,848 accounted for land and \$22,152 for the building.
+On February 21, 2018, the Corporation acquired its existing distribution centre, which was previously leased from an entity controlled by the Rossy family, for a total \$39,000 of which \$16,848 accounted for land and \$22,152 for the building.
 This purchase was a related party transaction at fair value, being the amount of consideration established at market terms, based on an independent appraisal.
-The Corporation has started incurring costs associated with the expansion of the distribution centre but those were not significant as at April 29, 2018.